TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		* The public hostname/IP address information is available on the EC2 dashboard > **Description** tab.

-		* The SnappyData product distribution is already downloaded and extracted in the **/opt/snappydata** directory and Java 8 is installed.
+		* The TIBCO ComputeDB product distribution is already downloaded and extracted in the **/opt/snappydata** directory and Java 8 is installed.

 15. Go to the **/opt/snappydata** directory.
 Run the following command to start a basic cluster with one data node, one lead, and one locator.